All Episodes

 And I think if we don't listen to the admonition of top law enforcement and intelligence officials that says ISIS is going to infiltrate, then I think the odds are pretty good that Americans are going to get killed and Americans are going to get hurt and incidents are going to occur.

-It's not a genius thought for some I mean, it is just common sense.
+I mean, it is just common sense.

-Well that means at some point you're gambling.
+That means at some point you're gambling.

-At some point you're gambling with people's lives.
+At some point, you're gambling with people's lives.

-And you know, it's interesting the people making the decisions, they don't have any security issues because they've got security guards armed around them all the time.
+And, you know, it's interesting the people making the decisions, they don't have any security issues because they've got security guards armed around them all the time.

 No, ma'am.